vechain/thorify/docs/api.md

 `Transaction Object` - The transaction object to send:

-+ `from` - `String|Number`: Either The address of transaction sender"s account or the address/index of a local wallet in `web3.eth.accounts.wallet `.
++ `from` - `String|Number`: Either The address of transaction sender"s account or the address/index of a local wallet in `web3Instance.eth.accounts.wallet `.
 + `to` - `String`: (optional) The destination address of the message, left undefined for a contract-creation transaction.
 + `value`- `Number|String|BN|BigNumber`: (optional) The value, with an unit of `wei`, transferred through the transaction.
 Specifically, it plays the role of endowment when the transaction is contract-creation type.
 + `gas`  - `Number`: (optional) The maximum amount of gas that can be used by the transaction (unused gas is going to be refunded right after the transaction execution).
 + `data` - `String`: (optional) Either the [ABI byte string](http://solidity.readthedocs.io/en/latest/abi-spec.html) containing the data of the function call on a contract, or the initialization code of a contract-creation transaction.
 + `nonce` - `Number`: (optional) A random 64-bit scalar value that is different from ethereum"s nonce which is a transaction count.
 + `chainTag` - `Number`: (optional) **The last byte** of the genesis block ID representing the identity of a chain.
-+ `blockRef` - `String`: (optional, by default, the first 8 bytes of **best block** ID).
++ `blockRef` - `String`: (optional), by default, the first 8 bytes of **best block** ID).
 The BlockRef (an eight-byte array) includes two parts: the first four bytes contains the block height (number) and the rest four bytes is part of the referred block’s ID.
 If the referred block is future block, blockNumber + "00000000" should be added.
-+ `expiration` - `Number`: (optional, Default 0, Suggested 720) Number of  blocks that can be used to specify when the transaction expires.
++ `expiration` - `Number`: (optional), Default 0, Suggested 720) Number of  blocks that can be used to specify when the transaction expires.
 Specifically, expiration+blockRef defines the height of the latest block that the transaction can be packed into.
-+ `gasPriceCoef` - `Number`: (optional, by default 0, Suggested 128, with the range of [0,256) Coefficient that is used to calculate the total gas price.
++ `gasPriceCoef` - `Number`: (optional), by default 0, Suggested 128, with the range of [0,256) Coefficient that is used to calculate the total gas price.
 + `dependsOn` - `String`: (optional) ID of the transaction on which the current transaction depends.
 When it's set this transaction will be packed after the depended transaction is executed successfully (in this case, the `revert` in depended transaction receipt must be `false`).

 **Returns**

 `PromiseEvent`(same as web3): A promise combined event emitter.
 Will be resolved when the transaction receipt is available.
 Additionally the following events are available:

-+ `transactionHash` returns `String`: Is fired right after the transaction is send and a transaction hash is available.
++ `transactionHash` returns `String`: Is fired right after the transaction is sent and a transaction hash is available.
 + `receipt` returns `TransactionReceipt Object`: Is fired when the transaction receipt is available.
 + `confirmation` returns `Number`, `TransactionReceipt Object`: Is fired for every confirmation up to the 12th confirmation.
 Receives the confirmation number as the first and the receipt as the second argument.
 Fired from confirmation 0 on, which is the block where its minded.
 + `error` returns `Error`: Is fired if an error occurs during sending.
 If a out of gas error, the second parameter is the receipt.